tcltk/tcl/doc/markdown/FileSystem.md

         Tcl_Obj *destPathPtr);
 ```

 The return value is a standard Tcl result indicating whether an error occurred in the copying process.
 Note that, *destPathPtr* is the name of the file which should become the copy of *srcPathPtr*.
-It is never the name of a directory into which *srcPathPtr* could be copied (i.e.\ the function is much simpler than the Tcl level **file copy** subcommand).
+It is never the name of a directory into which *srcPathPtr* could be copied (i.e.\ the function is much simpler than the Tcl level [file copy][file] subcommand).
 Note that, if the filesystem supports symbolic links, Tcl will always call this function and not *copyDirectoryProc* when needed to copy them (even if they are symbolic links to directories).
-Finally, if the filesystem determines it cannot support the **file copy** action, calling **Tcl_SetErrno(EXDEV)** and returning a non-**TCL_OK** result will tell Tcl to use its standard fallback mechanisms.
+Finally, if the filesystem determines it cannot support the [file copy][file] action, calling **Tcl_SetErrno(EXDEV)** and returning a non-**TCL_OK** result will tell Tcl to use its standard fallback mechanisms.

 ## Renamefileproc